European-XFEL/Karabo-UTIDServer/docs/index.md

 UUTID on the precision of `period`.

-The device can be subclassed to implement more sophisticated timing provision, e.g. on-top of a protocal like White Rabbit.
+The device can be subclassed to implement more sophisticated timing provision, e.g. on-top of a protocol like White Rabbit.
 In this case the `get_uutid` needs to be overwritten.

 ## Concept